Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms

-\ec{In this section we characterize our model and we present the concepts of auditing, payoffs, rewards and aspiration.
-We also give a formal definition of the three reputation types used by our mechanism. } \paragraph{Master-Worker Framework.} We consider a master and a set $W$ of $n$ workers.
-The computation is broken into {\em rounds}, and in each round the master sends a task to the workers to compute and return the result.
-Based on the workers' replies, the master must decide which is the value most likely to be the correct result for this round.
-We assume that tasks have a unique solution; although such limitation reduces the scope of application of the presented mechanism~\cite{TACB05}, there are plenty of computations where the correct solution is unique: e.g., any mathematical function. \paragraph{Eventual Correctness.} The goal of the master is to eventually obtain a reliable computational platform: After some finite number of rounds, the system must guarantee that the master \evgenia{(with minimal cost)} obtains the correct task results in every round with probability $1$.
-We call such property \emph{eventual correctness}. \paragraph{Worker types.} We consider three type of workers: {\em rational, altruistic} and {\em malicious}.
+\paragraph{\bf \em Worker types} We consider that workers can be categorized in three types: {\em rational, altruistic} and {\em malicious}.
 Rational workers are selfish in a game-theoretic sense and their aim is to maximize their utility (benefit).
 In the context of this paper, a worker is {\em honest} in a round, when it truthfully computes and returns the correct result, and it {\em cheats} when it returns some incorrect value.
 Altruistic and malicious workers have a predefined behavior, to always be honest or cheat, respectively.
 Instead, a rational worker decides to be honest or cheat depending on which strategy maximizes its utility.
 We denote by $p_{Ci}(r)$ the probability of a rational worker $i$ cheating in round $r$.
 This probability is not fixed and the worker adjusts it over the course of the computation.
 The master is not aware of the worker types, neither of a distribution of types (our mechanism does not rely on any statistical information).